 - Furnish the unit: Budget $4,000-$6,000 for a complete 2BR setup.
 Buy quality but not luxury.
 IKEA plus Amazon basics gets it done

-- Build relationships: Contact local travel nurse staffing agencies, corporate housing departments, and insurance adjusters.
-These referral relationships become your moat over time
+- Build referral relationships: Contact local travel nurse staffing agencies, corporate housing departments, and insurance adjusters.
+These relationships become your moat over time

 Frequently Asked Questions